You have a clear idea about the website you want to create, but you are less familiar with terms in web development?

 Agile stands for working according to biweekly sprints where the entire team jointly design, develop, test, deploy and review the project.

-In other words, you’ll see how the dev team develops and deploy features.
+In other words, you’ll see how the Scrum development team builds and deploy features.
 You are actively involved and engaged in the process thus you are able to review and make adjustments to a website or app much sooner.
 This initial launch represents a minimum viable product (MVP).

 The term API is a common term in the web development world and it stands for Application Programming Interface.
 In short, whenever a developer mentions an API, they are looking for a way to connect two pieces of software for a singular purpose.